cbonoz/tiger2020/README.md

 # TigerNLP
+Generate GSQL from human sentences.

+Currently a prototype.
 Built for the Tigergraph Graphathon challenge https://tigergraph2020.devpost.com/

 Tigergraph GSQL generation based on human input text.
 Open source, and deployed version available.

 Built for improving accessibility and build tools for Tigergraph.

 ### Limitations